ZhenjiangFan/DAG-deepVASE/README.md

 # Acknowledgement and References

-#### Some components of this project were implemented by the follwing projects:
+#### Some components of this project come from the follwing projects:
     The MGM Java implemention is from https://github.com/benoslab/causalMGM and https://www.ccd.pitt.edu/.
     The DeepPINK implementation is from https://github.com/younglululu/DeepPINK.
     The FDR filter function is from https://github.com/msesia/deepknockoffs.